 * Click here for rating key

 Fiamma Grille Restaurant Review: Sister to Compari’s Italian Restaurant next door, this iteration from the Yaquinto family draws on its relative for a smattering of Italian dishes.
 However, the emphasis here is on steaks and seafood.
 Choose from numerous appetizers or two soups, one of which is always creamy shrimp bisque; another option may be an interesting fruit gazpacho.
-Among salads, go for the classic Caesar or the namesake Compari salad: romaine sprinkled with blue cheese, pine nuts and house dressing.
+Among salads, go for the classic Caesar or the namesake Compari: romaine sprinkled with blue cheese, pine nuts and house dressing.
 Tops on the steak side is the 22-ounce porterhouse, but more realistic appetites may choose the 14-ounce strip steak or lamb chops.
 When it comes to seafood, there’s sashimi-grade ahi, seared rare with a seven-pepper rub and plated with balsamic-soy reduction, cucumber wasabi and a risotto cake.
 Another winning dish is the pork tenderloin medallions, sautéed with green peppercorns, cremini mushrooms and crème fraîche and served with garlic mashed potatoes.
-Pasta Fiamma is among the many carb-packed selections.
+The wine list includes a nice selection by the glass.
+Come on Wednesdays, when half-price oysters and select Champagne is offered.
 It’s fun to sit outdoors and watch passersby, but downtown motorcycle traffic can get a bit loud.
 It’s also loud inside, however.
-“Fiamma” in Italian is "bright flame," and Fiamma---the restaurant---is one of Plymouth’s brightest.
-Come on Wednesdays, when half-price oysters and select Champagne is offered.
+“Fiamma” in Italian is "bright flame," and Fiamma the restaurant is one of Plymouth’s brightest.